 • Black cable hard to see

 This mower does the basics very well.
-It's well thought out with an adjustable, folding handle for storage and a handy cable relief clip and it has five cutting heights from 25-65mm, which are simple to change with a single lever.
-The grass box opens right up for easy emptying and has indicator that lets you know when it's full.
-It feels sturdy and moves smoothly but we found the drive lever a little uncomfortable and stiff.
-It was also the longest mower to assemble in our test.
+It's well thought-out with an adjustable, folding handle for storage and a handy cable relief clip, and it has five cutting heights from 25-65mm, which are simple to change with a single lever.
+The grass box opens right up for easy emptying and has an indicator that lets you know when it's full.
+It feels sturdy and moves smoothly, but we found the drive lever a little uncomfortable and stiff.
+It also took us the longest to assemble in our test.

 Specifications